 August 31, 2020

 As the opening of school rapidly approaches, I hope you and your family are safe and are enjoying what remains of this summer.
 The arrival of COVID-19 in early 2020 quickly changed the way we do things, and in most instances, changed what was once normal.

 Amid the COVID-19 pandemic and heightened political/racial tensions in our country, we still have to ensure that nothing prevents us from preparing our students academically and socially, regardless of the type of educational platform being used.
 Despite these challenges, I truly believe this school year will still bring great new opportunities, learning experiences, and accomplishments for our school community.

-The theme for this school year is “Elevate: Whole School, Whole Community, Whole Child” The instructional program for the 2019-2020 school year will focus on the following areas to support our efforts in closing the achievement gap:
+The theme for this school year is “Nothing Can Stop Us!”
+The instructional program for the 2020-21 school year will focus on the following areas (in-person and/or distance learning) to support our efforts in closing the achievement gap:

 As the 2020-21 school year approaches, please take note of the following: